Non-Stationary Bandits with Habituation and Recovery Dynamics: Policies for Optimizing ROGUE Models

 Pseudocode for ROGUE-UCB is given in Algorithm \ref{alg:s_ucb}, and the algorithm is written for the situation where the policy chooses actions over the course of $T$ time periods labeled $\{1,...,T\}$.
 The upper confidence bounds used in this algorithm are computed using the concentration inequality from Theorem \ref{thm:concent_eq}.
 Much like other UCB policies, for the first $|\mathcal{A}|$ time steps of the algorithm each action $a$ will be tried once.
 Then after this initialization, at each time step, we will first compute the MLE estimates of the parameters for each action (i.e., $(\theta_a,\hat{x}_{0,a}) \forall a\in \mathcal{A}$) and then use Theorem \ref{thm:concent_eq} to form the upper confidence bound on the value of $g(\theta_a,x_{t,a})$, which we call $g^{UCB}_{a,t}$.
 Our approach for forming these bounds is similar to the method first proposed by \cite{garivier2011} for the KL-UCB algorithm used for stationary bandits.
 Here, since we know that with high probability the true parameters belong to $\mathcal{X}$ and $\Theta$, we find the largest possible value of $g(\theta_a,x_{t,a})$ within these sets.
 Finally, we choose the action that has the largest upper confidence bound, observe the result, and repeat the algorithm in the next time step.
+Methods for solving the component optimization problems effectively are highly dependent upon the underlying model and dynamics.
+In general when $h_a$ is nonlinear these problems will be non-convex; however, the MLE problem can be computed using dynamic programming or filtering approaches while the UCB problem can be computed directly or through a convex relaxation as a relaxation solution will still be a valid UCB.
+In implementation, if $d_x,d_\theta$ are small, then enumeration and fine grid search methods can be employed.
+We leave the discussion of more efficient algorithms for specific ROGUE models for future research.

 The key theoretical result about the ROGUE-UCB algorithm concerns the regret $R_\Pi(T)$ of the policy computed by the ROGUE-UCB algorithm. \begin{theorem} The expected regret $\mathbb{E}R_{\Pi}(T)$ for a policy $\Pi$ computed by the ROGUE-UCB algorithm is